Lab 10: RLC Circuit Resonance

 -

 Turn on the function generator output and observe the relationship between CH1 and CH2.
-Adjust the voltage and time division to see about two periods on the display.
+Adjust the voltage and time division to display about two periods on the screen.

 -

-Lab Question 1: Find the time difference between the two signals.
-You may use the horizontal position knob to move one of the signals to the centre for easier measurement.
-Afterward, convert this time difference you found to the phase angle difference by using the formula below.
+Lab Question 1: Convert this time difference to the phase angle difference using the formula below.
 Does it agree with the phase angle difference you calculated in your pre-lab?
 Write your result in Table 1.

-NOTE: If is leading, the time difference is a negative time.
-Also, the time difference might be in ms and the phase angle difference might be in RAD depending on your setting.
+NOTE: If is leading, the time difference will be negative.
+Also, the time difference might be in [ms] and the phase angle difference might be in [RAD] depending on your setting.

 Table 1: